google/go-cloud/internal/docs/pubsub/design.md

 ## Tests
 ### Unit tests for the concrete API
 We can test that the batched sending, receiving and acking work as intended by making mock implementations of the driver interfaces.
+* Calling `pubsub.Message.Ack` causes `driver.Subscription.SendAcks` to be called.
+* Calling `pubsub.Topic.Send` causes `driver.Topic.SendBatch` to be called.
+* Calling `pubsub.Subscription.Receive` causes `driver.Subscription.ReceiveBatch` to be called.

 ### Conformance tests for concrete driver implementations
 * Sent messages with random contents are received with the same contents.